-Last year, on Alabama’s Gulf Coast, a community clean-up event led by the Weeks Bay Foundation — the non-profit “friends” group that supports the Weeks Bay Research Reserve — resulted in 2,000 pounds of plastic trash getting new life as commercial packaging.
-This year, that reserve launched a “Derelict is Dangerous” campaign during which staff and volunteers helped identify large debris and multiple derelict vessels while boaters simultaneously learned about the harm these abandoned boats cause.
+In 2018, on Alabama’s Gulf Coast, a community clean-up event led by the Weeks Bay Foundation — the non-profit “friends” group that supports the Weeks Bay Research Reserve — resulted in 2,000 pounds of plastic trash getting new life as commercial packaging.
+In 2019, that reserve launched a “Derelict is Dangerous” campaign during which staff and volunteers helped identify large debris and multiple derelict vessels while boaters simultaneously learned about the harm these abandoned boats cause.

 Over at Hawaii’s He’eia Reserve, a 400-acre restoration project that also integrates climate adaptation, people are delivering tangible results in the form of improved water quality, food production, and flood mitigation to the community (whose residents volunteered to help make it all happen).

 In most years during September, 250 fourth graders celebrate National Estuaries Week by heading to Maryland’s Chesapeake Bay Research Reserve to learn about the marsh habitats within their 6,000-acre classroom and living laboratory.
 Since the program’s inception, over 3,000 students have enjoyed hands-on estuary and environmental stewardship education.